- Subject notes

 This subject is relevant to students pursuing project management roles in industry as well as IT professionals in general.
 Students will be discussing challenges in the practice of management projects.
 Real world cases of organizations attempting to manage their projects will form the background of some lectures.
 Industry practitioners will be invited to present their experiences to students.

 - Related Handbook entries

 This subject contributes to the following:

-Type Name Course Master of Information Systems Course Doctor of Philosophy - Engineering Course Master of Geographic Information Technology Course Master of Information Technology Course Master of Philosophy - Engineering Course Master of Spatial Information Science Course Ph.D.- Engineering Course Master of Information Systems Course Master of Information Technology Course Master of Science (Information Systems) Specialisation (formal) Software with Business Informal specialisation Computer Science Major MIS Health Specialisation Major MIS Professional Specialisation Informal specialisation Master of Engineering (Software with Business) Major Computer Science
+Type Name Course Ph.D.- Engineering Course Master of Geographic Information Technology Course Master of Spatial Information Science Course Doctor of Philosophy - Engineering Course Master of Philosophy - Engineering Specialisation (formal) Software with Business Major Computer Science

 - Available through the Community Access Program